 - 1. Each year, each program completes an Annual Program Review, using data from the Quality/Viability Indicators rubric. - 2.
-Academic course data is assessed in two ways: 1) annually using the 335 documents form, and 2) assessment of departmentally approved student learning outcomes. - 3.
+Academic course data is assessed in two ways: 1) annually using the 335 documents form, and 2) over the course of a 5-year audit cycle, all student learning outcomes for a course are examined. - 3.
 Every five years degree and certificate program undergo an academic program audit. - 4.
-Each program outcome is assessed at least once during the five-year program audit cycle. - 5.
+Each program outcome is assessed at least once during the 5-year program audit cycle. - 5.
 Courses that meet a General Education requirement are mapped/aligned to the relevant core competencies and become part of the assessment of core competencies. - 6.
-Each core competency is assessed at least once every five years. - 7.
-All assessment include a cycle of planning, collection of data, analysis of data, discussion and implementation of changes to improve teaching and learning (closing the loop).
+Each core competency is assessed at least once every five years.